 This bill amends Section 45-27-234 of the Code of Alabama 1975, specifically regarding the qualifications required for an individual to be elected or appointed as Sheriff of Escambia County.
-The bill changes the effective date for these qualifications from May 18, 2020, to June 1, 2025.
-It also updates the language to replace "person" with "individual" throughout the qualifications.
-The qualifications include being a U.S. citizen, a resident of the county for at least one year, registered to vote in the county for at least one year, having a high school diploma or GED, being at least 25 years old, and having three or more years of full-time service as a law enforcement officer.
+The bill establishes that beginning June 1, 2025, an individual must meet several minimum qualifications, including being a U.S. citizen, a resident of the county for at least one year prior to qualification, and having been registered to vote in the county for at least one year.
+Additionally, the individual must possess a high school diploma or GED, be at least 25 years old, and have three or more years of full-time service as a law enforcement officer, with specific conditions regarding retirement and recertification.
+Notably, the bill also introduces a requirement for individuals who have retired from law enforcement to have three or more years of post-retirement service.

 Statutes affected: Introduced: 45-27-234